software-gardening/almanack/README.md

 ### Pre-commit Hook

-We provide [pre-commit](https://pre-commit.com/) hooks to enable you to run the Almanack as part of your automated checks for software projects.
+We provide [pre-commit](https://pre-commit.com/) hooks to enable you to run the Almanack as part of your automated checks for developing software projects.
 Add the following to your [`pre-commit-config.yaml`](https://pre-commit.com/#2-add-a-pre-commit-configuration) in order to use the Almanack.

 For example: